tosin2013/qubinode_navigator/docs/plugins/onedev-kcli-ocp4-ai-svc-universal.md

 * openshift-baremetal-install is downloaded with the specific version and tag specified (and renamed openshift-install)
 * stop the nodes to deploy through redfish
 * launch the install against a set of baremetal nodes.
 Virtual ctlplanes and workers can also be deployed
-* OpenShift is deployed using the ipi method

 # Prerequisites